-Pikes Peak Highway: Cascade to the Summit of Pikes Peak is a 20 mile moderately trafficked point-to-point trail located near Cascade, CO that features a river and is good for all skill levels.
+Pikes Peak Highway: Cascade to the Summit of Pikes Peak is a 17.4 mile moderately trafficked point-to-point trail located near Cascade, CO that offers the chance to see wildlife and is rated as moderate.
 The trail is primarily used for road biking and scenic driving and is accessible from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The toll is $12 per person, military discount makes it $10

 There was plenty of places to pull off the side of the road and take in the beautiful scenery of Colorado.
 The air is very thin at the top.